-With miles and miles of shoreline offering over fifty beaches, Cape Cod is definitely a beach destination.
+With miles and miles of shoreline featuring over 130 beaches, Cape Cod is definitely a beach destination.
 But it offers so much more.
 The past and present blend together to offer vacationers new and exciting adventures that highlight the history and culture of the region.
 Use this list to help you plan your vacation this year.

 What’s the weather like?
 Average Temperatures in Spring are High: 53° and Low: 39° / Average Temperatures in Summer are High: 76° and Low: 61° / Average Temperatures in Fall are High: 62° and Low: 47° / Average Temperatures in Winter are High: 30° and Low: 25°